atomicojs/store/README.md

 ### useStore

-Allows a component subscription to store changes.
+You subscribe to a store directly.

 ```jsx
 useStore(store);
 ```

 ### useStoreProvider

+Define a Store to share with nested useStoreConsumers.

 ```jsx
 useStoreProvider(store, id?: string | symbol);